-For chum, subjective guesstimates of observer efficiency made by the survey crew for surveys for which mark-recapture estimates of observer efficiency were available ranged from 55% to 90%, and average 74% (Table 2.2).
-When compared to mark-recapture estimates of observer efficiency, the surveyor guesstimates were biased high, but were useful predictors, explaining 52% of the variation in mark-recapture derived estimates of observer efficiency among surveys for chum (linear regression, n=7; $R^2=0.52$ ; Figure 2.4).
-For pink, surveyor guesstimates ranged from 55% to 95% for three surveys for which mark-recapture data were available, and were reasonably similar to the mark-recapture derived estimates of observer efficiency (Table 2.2).
-Surveyor guesstimates explained 41% of the variation in mark-recapture derived estimates of observer efficiency among surveys for pink (n=3; $R^2=0.41$ ; Figure 2.4).
+For chum, subjective guesstimates of observer efficiency made by the survey crew for surveys for which mark-recapture estimates of observer efficiency were available ranged from 30% to 95%, and average 81% (Table 2.2).
+When compared to mark-recapture estimates of observer efficiency, the surveyor guesstimates were biased high, but were useful predictors, explaining 52% of the variation in mark-recapture derived estimates of observer efficiency among surveys for chum (linear regression, n=7; $R^2=0.52$; Figure 2.4).
+For pink, surveyor guesstimates ranged from 40% to 95% for three surveys for which mark-recapture data were available, and were reasonably similar to the mark-recapture derived estimates of observer efficiency (Table 2.2).
+Surveyor guesstimates explained 41% of the variation in mark-recapture derived estimates of observer efficiency among surveys for pink (n=3; $R^2=0.41$; Figure 2.4).
 However, this relationship is highly uncertain, being based on only three observations.
 The regression relationships for chum and pink were used in the escapement model to estimate observer efficiency for individual surveys based on surveyor guesstimates of observer efficiency, and to model error in estimated observer efficiency (see equations 2.8 and 2.9).
-For coho, over the three surveys surveyor guesstimates ranged from 60% to 85%.
-Unfortunately, the guestimates were negatively related to the mark-recapture data (linear regression, n=3; $R^2=0.52$ ; Figure 2.4), which was due primarily to the 2011 estimate, which had the lowest observer efficiency based on mark-recapture (67%) but the highest observers guestimate (85%).
-For Chinook, there were only two mark-recapture estimates of observer efficiency available (Table 2.2), which provides little information with respect to the relationship between surveyor guesstimates and actual observer efficiency, or even what average observer efficiency in the Coquitlam River might be.
-In light of the poor relationship for coho and limited information for Chinook, to model observer efficiency, we regressed surveyor guesstimates against markrecapture derived estimates of observer efficiency using pooled data for all four species (n=15; $R^2=0.13$ ; Figure 2.4).
-Mean observer efficiency (based on mark-recapture) across species was 56% compared to observed means of 70% and 60% for coho and Chinook, respectively (Table 2.2).
-For chum several more, and for pink, coho and Chinook a tripling of the number of markrecapture experiments will need to be conducted in future before reliable species-specific regression models can be developed.
-Furthermore, existing information is too sparse and variable to evaluate whether an assumption for pooling (similar relationship between mark-recapture observer efficiency and guestimates for pooled species) is satisfied.
+For coho and Chinook, there were only two mark-recapture estimates of observer efficiency available in each case (Table 2.2), which provided little information with respect to the relationship between surveyor guesstimates and actual observer efficiency, or even what average observer efficiency in the Coquitlam River might be for these species.
+To model observer efficiency for coho and Chinook, we regressed surveyor guesstimates against mark-recapture derived estimates of observer efficiency using pooled data for all four species (n=14; R^2 =0.21; Figure 2.4).
+Mean observer efficiency (based on mark-recapture) across species was 55% compared to observed means of 68% and 60% for coho and Chinook, respectively (Table 2.2).
+For pink, coho and Chinook, additional mark-recapture experiments will need to be conducted in future before reliable species-specific regression models can be developed.

 Given the limited and uncertain survey life data for all four salmon species in the Coquitlam River, we relied on reported values from other studies to inform the parameterization of survey life in the escapement model.
 Perrin and Irvine (1990) summarized studies of survey life for Pacific salmon.
 They reported that for chum, average survey life was 12 days (range = 4-21 days, n = 54), and varied little between early and late portions of the spawning period (14 and 11 days, respectively).
-Average survey life for pink was 17 days overall, and 24 and 15 days respectively, for the early and late portions of the spawning period (range = 5-41 days, n = 36).
+Average survey life for pink was 17 days overall, and 24 and 15 days, respectively, for the early and late portions of the spawning period (range = 5-41 days, n = 36).
 Average survey life for coho was 11 days (range = 3-15 days, n = 22), with no information available about differences between early and late portions of the spawning period.
 Average survey life for Chinook was 12 days (range = 3-20 days, n = 38).
-We adjusted the $\lambda_c$ and $\lambda_s$ parameter values for each species to provide early, mean, and late period survey life values for chum (12, 10, and 9 days, respectively); pink (18, 13, and 9 days); coho (18, 12, and 8 days); and Chinook (15, 12, and 11 days) (Figure 2.3).
-To model error in survey life, the coefficient of variation for survey life ( $\lambda_v$ ) was set at 0.65 for each species, based on an intensive study of survey life of pink salmon by Su et al. 2001.
+We adjusted the λ_c and λ_s parameter values for each species to provide early, mean, and late period survey life values for chum (12, 10, and 9 days, respectively); pink (18, 13, and 9 days); coho (18, 12, and 8 days); and Chinook (15, 12, and 11 days) (Figure 2.3).
+To model error in survey life, the coefficient of variation for survey life (λ_v) was set at 0.65 for each species, based on an intensive study of survey life of pink salmon by Su et al. 2001.